Best Wine with Mexican Food

 Finally, you can also pair these dishes with Malbec wine.
 This wine comes from grapes grown mainly in Argentina and is known for its plump, dark fruit flavors and smoky finish.

-Spicy Meat Dishes
+Spicy and Smoky Meat Dishes

 Chorizo: A guajillo and arbol chili seasoned ground fatty pork meat.
 Vegan alternatives to chorizo are also available.